laffrent/laffrent/README.md

 ### About Me :
 **My name is Evgeniy Tolstoy.
-I'm mechanical engineer, civil engineer and now I'working in Data Science.**
+I'm mechanical engineer, civil engineer and now I'm looking for a job in Data scince.**

 ---